TotsllyRandom/Gardengineering/README.md

 ---

-# Future Plans
+# Future Plans in order

-- Prestige / Reset system
+1. Prestige / Reset system
-- Day & Night cycle
+2. Day & Night system
-- Additional crops
-- More mulch variations
+3. Optimizing scripts (condensing lengthy code)
+4. Better save/load system (autosave?)
-- More machine types
+5. More machine types
-- Balance updates after playtesting
+6. Overhauled plant systen
+7. More mulch variations
+8. Additional crops

 ---

-If you play it and have feedback, ideas, or find bugs — I’d genuinely love to hear them.
+If you play it and have feedback, ideas, or find bugs: I’d genuinely love to hear them to add or fix them!

-Thanks again for taking the time to check it out.